GeroZayas/Python-Practice/python_cheatsheet.md

 The interface segregation principle (ISP) comes from the same mind as the single-responsibility principle.
 Yes, it’s another feather in Uncle Bob’s cap.
 The principle’s main idea is that:

-    Clients should not be forced to depend upon methods that they do not use.
-Interfaces belong to clients, not to hierarchies.
+`Clients should not be forced to depend upon methods that they do not use.
+Interfaces belong to clients, not to hierarchies.`

 In this case, clients are classes and subclasses, and interfaces consist of methods and attributes.
 In other words, if a class doesn’t use particular methods or attributes, then those methods and attributes should be segregated into more specific classes.

+---

 Consider the following example of class hierarchy to model printing machines: